-1. Time for Issuance.

-- a.
-The Hearing Officer shall issue, and have the Rental Housing Committee or its designee mail a written decision to all parties within thirty (30)sixty (60) calendar days after the date the hearing record is closed, which decision is based on the hearing record, in accordance with Chapter 6, Section E.9. - b.
-The decision of the Hearing Officer shall be final unless a party files a timely appeal to the Rental Housing Committee in accordance with Chapter 6, Section H. - 2.
+- 1. Time for Issuance. - a.
+The Hearing Officer shall issue, and have mailed, a written Decision to all parties within thirty (30) calendar days after the date the Hearing record is closed, which Decision is based on the Hearing record, in accordance with Chapter 5, Section (E)(9). - b.
+The Decision of the Hearing Officer shall be final unless a Party files a timely appeal to the Rental Housing Committee in accordance with Chapter 5, Section (H). - 2.
 Decision Contents.
-The decision shall include findings of fact and conclusions of law which support the decision in addition to the information specified below.

-a.
-For Rent Decrease Petitions:

-- The amount of the rent adjustment attributable to each failure to maintain habitable premises, decrease in housing services or maintenance, or demand for or retention of unlawful rent claimed in the Petition; - The basis for each rent adjustment ordered; - The duration of the downward adjustment; - The amount of any rent allowed to be restored upon the correction of each condition that provided a basis for the adjustment; and - A requirement that the Mobile Home Landlord provide at least thirty (30) days' notice to any affected Mobile Home Owners or Mobile Home Tenants prior to the restoration of rent.
+The Decision shall include findings of fact and conclusions of law which support the Decision, in addition to the information specified below. - a.
+For Rent Decrease Petitions: - The amount of the rent adjustment attributable to each failure to maintain habitable premises, decrease in housing services or maintenance, or demand for or retention of unlawful rent claimed in the Petition; - The basis for each rent adjustment ordered;

-b.
-For Rent Increase Petitions:

-- The amount of the rent increase, if any, for each unit; - The basis for the rent adjustment calculation; - A list of any unresolved City Code violation complaints, if any; and - An explanation of any adjustments to the income and expense amounts claimed in the Petition that are made for the purpose of the fair return calculation, if applicable.

-c.
-For All Petitions:

-- A summary of the issues raised by the Petition and evidence submitted; - Any conditions which are placed on the award, including conditions and limitations imposed for violation of the MHRSO or other City ordinances; - The date on which any adjustment to the rent is effective for each unit; - An explanation of the basis for the decision with citations to the MHRSO, as applicable; - The cover page of the decision will provide that the date the decision is issued is the date of mailing.
-For the purposes of this Chapter, "mailing" includes both physical transmission of correspondence via the United States Postal Service, or other courier service, and electronic transmission of correspondence to a recipient's provided email address; and - Information regarding the availability of the compliance hearing process as set forth in Section J of this Chapter 6 of the Regulations. - 3.
+- The duration of the downward adjustment; and - The amount of any rent allowed to be restored upon the correction of each condition that provided a basis for the adjustment. - b.
+For Rent Increase Petitions: - The amount of the rent increase, if any, for each unit; - The basis for the rent adjustment calculation; - A list of any unresolved City Code violation complaints, if any; and - An explanation of any adjustments to the income and expense amounts claimed in the Petition that are made for the purpose of the fair return calculation, if applicable. - c.
+For All Petitions: - A summary of the issues raised by the Petition and evidence submitted; - Any conditions which are placed on the award, including conditions and limitations imposed for violation of the CSFRA or other City ordinances; - The date on which any adjustment to the rent is effective for each unit; - An explanation of the basis for the Decision with citations to the CSFRA, as applicable; and - The cover page of the Decision will provide that the date the Decision is issued is the date of mailing. - 3.
 Applicability of Decision.
-The decision of a Hearing Officer shall not apply to a Mobile Home Owner or Mobile Home Tenant who has not filed a Petition or has not been included as a party to a Park Owner's or Mobile Home Landlord's Petition. - 4.
+The Decision of a Hearing Officer shall not apply to a tenant who has not filed a Petition or has not been included as a party to a landlord's Petition. - 4.
 Effective Date of Rent Adjustments.
-Unless otherwise set by the Hearing Officer, any rent increases allowed in a decision shall not be effective until all of the following are completed: (a) the Park Owner or Mobile Home Landlord provides notice to the Mobile Home Owner or Mobile Home Tenant of such increase pursuant to Civil Code Section 798.30 or Civil Code Section 827, respectively; and (b) twelve (12) months have passed since the last increase in the Mobile Home Owner's or Mobile Home Tenant's Rent.
-In the event of a rent decrease, the decision shall specify the effective date of the rent decrease.
+Unless otherwise set by the Hearing Officer, any rent increases allowed in a Decision shall not be effective until all of the following are completed: (a) the landlord provides notice to the tenant of such increase pursuant to Civil Code Section 827; and (b) twelve (12)

+months have passed since the last increase in the tenant's rent.
+In the event of a rent decrease, the Decision shall specify the effective date of the rent decrease.